Alexi5000/yuberapp1/README.md

 ## Notes

-- Do not commit secrets. `.env.example` must contain placeholders only.
+- Do not commit secrets. `env.example` contains placeholders only.
 - `bun.lock` is tracked; `package-lock.json` is not used.

 ## Contributors